Merrick Garland: Scalia vacancy and 2016 nomination

-Attorney General (2021–present)
+United States Attorney General (2021–2025)

+Nomination and confirmation

 President-elect Joe Biden selected Garland for the position of United States attorney general, with news of the selection coming on January 6, 2021.
 He was formally nominated by Biden on January 20, after Biden took office.
 In Senate Judiciary Committee confirmation hearings, Garland vowed to oversee vigorous prosecution of those who stormed the United States Capitol, and other domestic extremists, drawing on his experience prosecuting the perpetrators of the Oklahoma City bombing.
 Garland said it was likely the Biden administration would place a moratorium on use of the federal death penalty and expressed reservations about the death penalty in light of the "almost randomness or arbitrariness of its application."
 He pledged to protect equal justice under law and reinvigorate the DOJ Civil Rights Division, which, according to some media figures, languished under the Trump administration.
 Garland affirmed that the Justice Department would remain independent under his leadership.
 The Senate Judiciary Committee voted 15–7 to advance Garland's nomination to the Senate floor, and on March 10, the Senate confirmed Garland's nomination by a vote of 70–30.
-He was sworn in on March 11, 2021, by Assistant Attorney General for Administration Lee Lofthus.
+He was sworn in on March 11, 2021, by Assistant Attorney General for Administration Lee J. Lofthus.

+Tenure

 In April 2021, Russia imposed sanctions against Garland, including prohibiting him from entering Russia.
 This was in retaliation for U.S. expulsion of 10 Russian diplomats, a sanction imposed by the United States against Russia for its SolarWinds hack, aggression against Ukraine, and interference in the 2020 U.S. election.

-In May 2021, the DOJ appealed in part a ruling by Judge Amy Berman Jackson of the District Court for the District of Columbia to make public most of a DOJ memo detailing former Attorney General Bill Barr's legal rationale for clearing President Trump of obstruction of justice in the Special Counsel investigation.
+In May 2021, the DOJ appealed in part a ruling by Judge Amy Berman Jackson of the District Court for the District of Columbia to make public most of a DOJ memo detailing former attorney general Bill Barr's legal rationale for clearing President Trump of obstruction of justice in the Special Counsel investigation.

-On June 7, 2021, the Justice Department continued its defense of a defamation lawsuit by E. Jean Carroll, arguing that President Trump could not be sued because he had denied her rape allegation in offending statements in his presidential capacity.
+On June 7, 2021, the Justice Department continued its defense of a defamation lawsuit by E. Jean Carroll, arguing that Trump could not be sued because he had denied her rape allegation in offending statements in his presidential capacity.
 Garland had been deeply involved in the decision.
 The White House quickly distanced itself from the decision.
 Garland in a House Judiciary Committee hearing on October 21 stated that the DOJ's briefing was solely on the question of the application of the Federal Tort Claims Act.